-- 8.1 NCTPC-Related Planning Costs - 8.1.1 Each NCTPC Participant bears its own expenses. - 8.1.2 TAG participants bear their own expenses. - 8.1.3 The costs of the NCTPC base reliability studies are born by Duke and Progress. - 8.1.4 Costs associated with incremental reliability studies and local economic studies are all allocated to NCTPC Participants in the manner set forth in the Participation Agreement. - 8.1.5 Pursuant to Section 4, costs associated with local economic studies that are outside the scope of Section 4, will be borne by the study requestor. - 8.1.6 NCTPC Participants may challenge the correctness of NCTPC cost allocations. - 8.1.7 For the Companies, transmission planning costs are a routine cost-of-service item that would be reflected in both wholesale and retail transmission rates.
-There is no plan to allocate planning costs to customers, other than as described above, or as contemplated by this Tariff when a customer makes a specific request that must be studied. - 8.2 Non-NCTPC-Related Planning Costs
+- 8.1 CTPC-Related Planning Process Costs - 8.1.1 Each CTPC Participant bears its own expenses. - 8.1.2 TAG participants bear their own expenses. - 8.1.3 The costs of the CTPC base reliability studies are borne by DEC and DEP. - 8.1.4 Costs associated with the study process for Local Economic Projects, Public Policy Projects, and Multi-Value Strategic Transmission Projects are all allocated to CTPC Participants in the manner set forth in the Participation Agreement. - 8.1.5 Pursuant to Section 4, costs associated with the Local Economic Project Study Process and Multi-Value Strategic Transmission Project Study Process that are outside the scope of Section 4, will be borne by the study requestor. - 8.1.6 CTPC Participants may challenge the correctness of CTPC Process cost allocations. - 8.1.7 For the Companies, transmission planning costs are a routine cost-ofservice item that would be reflected in both wholesale and retail transmission rates.
+There is no plan to allocate planning costs to customers, other than as described above, or as contemplated by this Tariff when a customer makes a specific request that must be studied. - 8.2 Non-CTPC-Related Planning Costs

-Each Company will bear its own costs of planning-related activities that are not occurring through the rubric of the NCTPC Process, which costs may be recovered in rates, pursuant to the then-applicable ratemaking policies.
+Each Company will bear its own costs of planning-related activities that are not occurring through the rubric of the CTPC Process, which costs may be recovered in rates, pursuant to the then-applicable ratemaking policies.